Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Introduction

 Signals and systems often exhibit different structures at different scales.
 Such multi-scale structure has inspired a wide variety of multi-scale signal transforms, such as wavelets~\cite{Mallat:1989be}, curvelets~\cite{Candes:2006bs} and multi-scale pyramids~\cite{Simoncelli:1992fh}, that can represent natural signals compactly.
 Moreover, their ability to compress signal information into a few significant coefficients has made multi-scale signal transforms valuable beyond compression and are now commonly used in signal reconstruction applications, including denoising~\cite{Donoho:2006el}, compressed sensing~\cite{Donoho:2006ci, Candes:2006eq}, and signal separation~\cite{Donoho:2001hn,Starck:2005be,Chen:2006hm}.
 By now, multi-scale modeling is associated with many success stories in engineering applications.

-On the other hand, multi-scale signal transforms, by design, require the input signals to lie on a predefined signal subspace.
-Hence, low rank methods are commonly used instead when the signal subspace needs to be estimated as well.
-In particular, low rank methods have seen great success in exploiting the global data correlation to recover the signal subspace and compactly represent the signal at the same time.
-Recent convex relaxation techniques~\cite{Fazel:2002tc} have further enabled low rank model to be adaptable to practical applications, including matrix completion~\cite{Candes:2009kj}, system identification~\cite{Fazel:2013dc} and phase retrieval~\cite{Candes:2013ka}, making low rank methods ever more attractive.
+On the other hand, low rank methods are commonly used instead when the signal subspace needs to be estimated as well.
+In particular, low rank methods have seen great success in applications, such as biomedical imaging~\cite{Liang:2007gf}, face recognition~\cite{Basri:2003ie} and collaborative filtering~\cite{Goldberg:2001hj}, that require exploiting the global data correlation to recover the signal subspace and compactly represent the signal at the same time.
+Recent convex relaxation techniques~\cite{Fazel:2002tc} have further enabled low rank model to be adaptable to \erased{practical applications} various signal processing tasks, including matrix completion~\cite{Candes:2009kj}, system identification~\cite{Fazel:2013dc} and phase retrieval~\cite{Candes:2013ka}, making low rank methods ever more attractive.

 In this paper, we present a multi-scale low rank matrix decomposition method that incorporates multi-scale structures with low rank methods.
 The additional multi-scale structure allows us to obtain a more accurate and compact signal representation than conventional low rank methods whenever the signal exhibits multi-scale structures (see Figure~\ref{fig:hanning}).
 To capture data correlation at multiple scales, we model our data matrix as a sum of block-wise low rank matrices with increasing scales of block sizes (more detail in Section~\ref{sec:model}) and consider the inverse problem of decomposing the matrix into its multi-scale components.
 Since we do not assume an explicit basis model, multi-scale low rank decomposition also prevents modeling errors or basis mismatch that are commonly seen with multi-scale signal transforms.
 In short, our proposed multi-scale low rank decomposition inherits the merits from both multi-scale modeling and low rank matrix decomposition.